 Estate Planning Tools

-- Being at least 18 years old
+- Being the age of majority (at least 18 years old)

-- Being of sound mind
+- Having legal capacity or being of sound mind

 - Making your will in writing (typed and signed is appropriate)

 - Signing the document